Fresh Sweet Corn Soup Recipe with Kefir

 You don’t have to be lactose intolerant to appreciate this summer soup recipe.
 And you don’t have to use lactose-free kefir to make this velvety soup with sweet corn.
 The combination of refreshingly tangy kefir with fresh summer corn and a pinch of savory coriander is a complex and totally unique soup recipe you’ll want to make over and over every July and August.

-My sweet corn soup recipe ingredients
+Fresh corn soup ingredients

 With less than 10 ingredients, this soup recipe is simple.
 Most of the ingredients are things you already have in your pantry, with the exception of the sweet summer corn, which must be bought fresh – straight from the farm is best, and the kefir.